gpodder/podcast-feed-best-practice/podcast-feed-best-practice.md

 An episode describes one recording (?) of a podcast's show.

-TODO: number and order of episodes, alternative feeds with other selection of episodes
+* TODO: number and order of episodes?
+* TODO: alternative feeds with other selection of episodes

 ### Contents